joana14307/Module-2-WaterRefilling_ATM/README.md

 # SCM-MODULE-2---METAMASK

-This Solidity smart contract, named `Assessment`, is designed for managing financial transactions.
+This Solidity smart contract, named `WaterRefillingATM`, is designed for managing financial transactions.
 It provides functionalities for depositing funds and withdrawing funds, ensuring secure and transparent financial interactions.

 ## Description